U.S. Department of State Seal

 • National Archive of Civil and Criminal Identification;

-• Conservatory of Central and Civil Registry , telephones: 2614061
+• Conservatory of Central and Civil Registry, telephone: 2614061

 • Conservatory / Registry;

-• Delegation of Registry, Notary and Identification Services
+• Delegation of Registry, Notary and Identification Services.

 Cabo Verde Passport

-Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from Cabo Verde.
 Apply for the child’s passport in the Passport Section of the Emigration and Border Services in Praia or in any Regional Commands or Public Order Police Units.
-It can be issued within 10 days, but note that when the passport is issued outside Cabo Verde it takes longer.
+It can be issued within 10 days but note that when the passport is issued outside Cabo Verde it takes longer.

 The following will be necessary: